What can Lloyd’s Register Foundation’s funding be used for?

 - The advancement of public education including within the transportation industries and any other engineering and technological disciplines

-We direct most of our grant funding - which means that we search for and select the most appropriate partner and route to impact, but we recognise that we must retain the flexibility to fund unexpected and new ideas that help to fulfil our mission.
+We direct most of our grant funding - which means that we search for and select the most appropriate partner and route to impact.
+In our challenge areas, we invest time developing our ideas and gathering evidence which helps us to prioritise where we wish to focus our funding.

 Demonstrate impact and public benefit

 We rely on the institutions we fund to help us demonstrate that we add value to society by showing the impact our funding has.
 Our drivers are impact and excellence – in the work we fund we want to help build and work with world-class teams and exploit the useful results to achieve maximum public good.